XoanOuteiro/XoanOuteiro/README.md

 - :telescope: Im studying as a software developer and creating frontend and backend for cross-platform applications.

-- :seedling: Also studying Deep Learning and Ecosystem simulations.
+- :seedling: Also studying cybersecurity and penetration testing ethically.

 - :zap: I often solve problems on GeeksForGeeks and StackOverflow.